dyacob/keyboards/release/gff/gff_geez_mesob_halo/README.md

 ### Letters

 The most frequently used letters generally appear in inner rings, and less used letter appear in the out rings.
-Letter appear in a semi-alphabetic arrangement in the clockwise dicrection, but not strictly so.
+Letter appear in a semi-alphabetic arrangement in the clockwise direction, but not strictly so.
 Some effort is made to group related letters together (related either by sound or shape).

 <img src="source/help/images/gff_mesob_halo-default-1.jpeg" style="border: 1px solid black;"/>